|

 Space radiation is one of the most important

 issues to consider in the design of space systems.
-Electronic equipment that is
+Electronic equipment that

-event effect (SEE).
+single event effect (SEE).
 Some countermeasure systems must be incorporated

 into the design of space systems in order to address radiation damage to